mirluvams/Filter_C-MPICH/README.md

 # Applying a Sepia Filter using C, MPICH, Glade, Gtk and Python.

-This project is divided into two different parts, the first part is all about applying a sepia filter to a given image using C and MPICH.
-MPICH is an implementation of the MPI (Message Passing Interface) standard for distributed memory computing.
+This project is divided into two parts.
+The first part involves applying a sepia filter to an image using C and MPICH, which is an implementation of the MPI (Message Passing Interface) standard for distributed memory computing.

-The second part corresponds to create a GUI using Glade which is a graphical user interface builder for Gtk.
-Using the Gtk library, you can load and manipulate the interface from your Python code.
+The second part involves creating a GUI using Glade, a graphical user interface builder for Gtk.
+We use the Gtk library to load and manipulate the interface from the Python code.

 ## Requirements